-ITCC2340 CCNA: Enterprise Networking, Security, and Automation (3 Credits)
+ITCC-2340 Enterprise Networking, Security, and Automation (3 Credits)

-This is the third course of three courses in the Cisco Networking Academy program.
-It covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access along with the introduction of software-defined networking, virtualization, and automation concepts that support the digitalization of networks.
-Prerequisite: ITCC1315, ITCC2325
+This is the final courses in the Cisco Networking Academy program.
+Covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access.
+Includes and introduction to software-defined networking, virtualization, and automation concepts that support the digitalization of networks.